nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 | Compulsory Fields | |
 | Optional Fields   | |

-* A product is considered out of stock if it does not have an item
+* A product is considered out of stock if it does not have an item.

 <h5>GUI Alternative</h5>